-Cash rather than profit?
+Cash or profit?

-The aim of a business is to generate cash in your bank, not generate theoretical profit.
+The aim of your business is to generate cash in your bank, not generate theoretical profit.
 Ask yourself when thinking about pricing a new quote, do you work out the profit and then at the last minute think about “payment terms” (maybe), or do you think about cash – how much you’ll get, need to spend and when?

 Cash and long term planning